Frequently Asked Questions

 There are many great ideas for floor plans you can find for free on the internet but our plans include a construction set containing much of the information you need to actually build the home!
 Whether you are building with a contractor, architect, or on your own, you will want detailed information on the dimensions, notations, and elevations in order to get your house right.
 Building a house is one of the most expensive projects you will ever do and the home you build will most likely be there for years and years to come.
 It may be temping to "wing it" with a basic outline of a plan, but you (and your contractors) will surely be thankful for spending the time and money to have as many details laid out as possible up front, and save some of the "tweaking" on site for items you can really afford to do on the spot.

 We are happy to provide free estimates for changes to the house plan of your choice.
-We do in house minor changes and outsource major modifications to a third party design company.
+We do in-house minor changes and outsource major modifications to a third-party design company.
 Major modifications often require a more intensive custom design and will require a greater expense and more time back and forth with the designer.

-Minor changes include but are not limited to:
+Minor changes include, but are not limited to:

 -Changes to the overall heated square footage under 200 sq ft added or removed.